microtema/users/README.md

 # User Application

 ### Reference Documentation
-You’ll build a hypermedia-driven REST service with Spring HATEOAS, a library of APIs that you can use to easily create links pointing to Spring MVC controllers, build up resource representations, and control how they’re rendered into supported hypermedia formats such as HAL.
+We’ll build a hypermedia-driven REST service with Spring HATEOAS, a library of APIs that you can use to easily create links pointing to Spring MVC controllers, build up resource representations, and control how they’re rendered into supported hypermedia formats such as HAL.

 * [Official HAL documentation](http://stateless.co/hal_specification.html)